Locations:

 IgA Nephropathy

-IgA nephropathy, or Berger’s disease, is a kidney disease caused by a buildup of abnormal IgA antibody.
-Over time, it leads to kidney damage or end-stage renal disease (ESRD) — kidney failure.
-Symptoms include hematuria, or blood in your urine.
-Medication can slow the disease’s progress.
-Some people need dialysis or a kidney transplant.
+IgA nephropathy, or Berger’s disease, is a kidney disease in which IgA antibodies build up abnormally.
+Over time, it leads to kidney damage or kidney failure.
+Symptoms include blood in your pee, swelling and flank pain.
+Medications can slow the disease’s progress.
+But some people may need dialysis or a kidney transplant.

 Overview